 Instructions

-- In a big bowl, combine the dry ingredients: almond flour, coconut flour, sweetener, baking soda (or baking powder).
+• In a large bowl, combine the dry ingredients: almond flour, coconut flour, sweetener, baking soda (or baking powder).
 You can sift these ingredients to remove the lumps that the almond flour may have.

-- In a mixing bowl, add the eggs and whisk well.
-Add the heavy cream, melted butter (not boiling), and vanilla extract.
+• In a separate mixing bowl, whisk the eggs well.
+Add the heavy cream, melted butter (ensure it's not hot), and vanilla extract.
+Stir to combine.

-- Combine the dry and wet ingredients until a smooth batter forms, and there are no visible lumps.
-If your batter it’s too hard, add a splash of unsweetened almond milk and stir again.
+• Gradually combine the dry and wet ingredients until a smooth batter forms, making sure there are no visible lumps.
+If the batter is too thick, add a splash of unsweetened almond milk and stir again.

-- Transfer 1/3 of the vanilla cake batter to another bowl.
-Add the cocoa powder and heavy cream.
-Stir well, until you get a smooth chocolate cake batter.
+• Transfer 1/3 of the vanilla cake batter to another bowl.
+Add the cocoa powder and heavy cream and stir well until you have a smooth chocolate cake batter.

-- Bake in the preheated oven for 40-50 minutes until a skewer inserted in the middle comes out clean and the top looks golden.
+• Bake in the preheated oven for 40-50 minutes, or until a skewer inserted into the center comes out clean and the top is golden.

 Video